dotnet/diagnostics/documentation/design-docs/dotnet-tools.md

     --buffersize <Size>
         Sets the size of the in-memory circular buffer in megabytes.
 Default 256 MB.

-    -f, --format
+    --format
         The format of the output trace file.
-This defaults to "netperf" on Windows and "speedscope" on other OSes.
+The default value is netperf.

     Examples: